The USVI New Build Field Guide: everything you need to know before you build in the US Virgin Islands

 Is the USVI a good place to build a custom home?

 The trade-off is execution complexity.
 The islands sit in an active hurricane zone.
 A significant share of construction materials must be imported from the mainland, which drives costs up and schedules out.
 The terrain on St. John and parts of St. Thomas is steep, which makes site selection and foundation design more consequential than on flat ground.
-And the permitting system has two distinct tracks — one for standard builds, one for anything touching the coastal zone — with very different timelines attached to each.
+The permitting system has two distinct tracks — one for standard builds, one for anything touching the coastal zone — with different timelines attached to each.

 None of this makes the USVI a bad place to build.
 It makes it a place where preparation is not optional.